 Love Is Like Managing a Life Boat

 Both partners need to be familiar with the tools.
 Both partners need to bale water occasionally and let the other partner rest.
-Both partners need to provide comfort and energy to supporting the other person.
+Both partners need to provide comfort and energy to support the other person.
 The relationship lives and dies on the balanced participation of both partners.

 It does not work if one partner continuously rows the boat, while the other partner makes themselves busy and busier with all the other details.
 It might be because they don’t like rowing.
 It might be because they are afraid.
 It might be because (like me) they secretly want to be rescued.
 Even if being rescued is at the expense of the other partner.
 Both partners have to invest time in the shared discipline of relationship building.
 It’s sort of like survival in a boat.
 Neither person is allowed to jump out of the boat, you are too far from shore and you will drown.
 So, you’re stuck in the boat together.
 Either make cooperation and support the rule of law or expect a painful and protracted death.
-Relationships cannot survive on the efforts of one parnter.
-As you can see, in the boat example, that would kill the hard worker, and leave the other partner to alone.
+Relationships cannot survive on the efforts of one partner.
+As you can see, in the boat example, that would kill the hard worker, and leave the other partner alone.

 Okay, So We’re In A Boat

 Dating is similar.
 And the earliest interactions are going to give you a good example of what kind of boat partner you’re getting to know.
 If it’s hard to nail down a time to meet for the first time, perhaps you’re dealing with someone who’s not really ready to put in the work of building a loving relationship.
 In the early stages of dating, be observant of how your negotiations go.

 As you move towards a more intimate connection, pay attention.
 Are they equal participants?
 If there’s an imbalance in the first weeks or months of the relationship, there are going to be bigger issues as you move deeper into the choppy waters of real relationship building.